IT - Instructor Institute - FORTIFY Knowledge, Action, Habitats

 Who should attend: educators of any type who teach or train about invasive species, nature, conservation, or invasive species control in Minnesota, e.g., Master Naturalists, professionals, school teachers, nature center staff, non-profit staff (e.g., Audubon, “Friends of” groups), and other staff or volunteers.
 Basic plant identification skills will be beneficial.

-NOTE: If you don't need a hotel room or if you wish to make your own arrangements, you may use the coupon code NOLODGE18 when registering for a $45 discount off the registration fee.
-Please be aware that if you use this coupon code, NO LODGING WILL BE RESERVED OR PAID FOR BY THE INSTRUCTOR INSTITUTE so don’t forget to make your own arrangements!
+- If you don't need a hotel room or if you wish to make your own arrangements, use the coupon code NOLODGE18 when registering for a discount off the registration fee (remaining workshop-only fee is $50).
+Please be aware that when you use this coupon code, NO LODGING WILL BE RESERVED OR PAID FOR BY THE INSTRUCTOR INSTITUTE so don’t forget to make your own arrangements!

 The course cost is $95 and includes course manuals and supplies.